Adam Carrington: Season 4

 In "The Hearing", Alexis warns Adam that he is on his own if Fallon learns the truth about Jeff's illness.
 Adam then tricks Alexis into signing documents that make it look like she ordered the office to be painted.
 Alexis travels to Montana to investigate Adam's background and learns from Dr. Edwards that Adam had experimented with drugs as a teen and suffered a psychotic breakdown.
 Alexis is somewhat more sympathetic to Adam at this point, feeling guilty that they gave up the search for their lost son so many years ago, and condemning him to such a tragic life.
 As she does not want his past drug addiction to be widely known, Alexis is resigned to suffer the consequences of his actions.
 She gives up her control of Denver-Carrington.
 In "The Proposal", Jeff attacks Adam, telling him that his new wife Kirby is pregnant with Adam's child.
-Surprised, Adam tells Kirby that he wants to be a father to their baby.
+Surprised, Adam tells Kirby that he wants to be a father to their baby and the prospect begins to break down his selfish evil ways, awakening a conscience in him.
 When he learns that Kirby and Jeff plan to divorce, he proposes, and Kirby accepts in "Lancelot".
 Adam confesses to Blake that he raped Kirby, who is disgusted by his son.
 Kirby is diagnosed with eclampsia and must be hospitalized.
 She suffers from seizures and convulsions and doctors are forced to operate.
 In "A Little Girl", Adam is distressed to learn that their baby girl has not survived.
 He tells Kirby gently, devastating her.
-Stunned with grief, Adam apologizes to Blake and Alexis for the pain that he has caused them.
+Stunned with grief, Adam apologizes to Blake and Alexis for the pain that he has caused them, also confessing he poisoned Jeff to Blake.
 He and Kirby decide to proceed with their wedding plans.
 However, Alexis blackmails Kirby into leaving Adam, who is crushed when Kirby breaks off their engagement and moves to Paris in the season finale, "The Nightmare".